guenchi/loko/Documentation/interrupts.md

-The IRQ handling in Loko relies on the processor's *interrupt stack table* (IST) and the interrupt controller's *specific end of interrupt* (SEOI).
+The IRQ handling in Loko relies on the processor's *interrupt stack table* (IST) and the interrupt controller's *specific end of interrupt* (SEOI) and *special mask mode*.
 On AMD64 systems the SEOI feature is available in the legacy PIC and the APIC (except in early versions).
-Interrupt priorities are not meant to be used.
+Interrupt priorities (nesting) are not meant to be used.

 Interrupt masking is a very important part of Loko's IRQ handling.
 There are three places where interrupts can be masked: the device